PotLock/dada-agent/README.md

-# 🧠 Dada Agent - Intelligent Funding Platform
+# 🧠 Funding AI - Intelligent Funding Platform

 A sophisticated AI-powered funding platform that intelligently matches donors with impactful projects and campaigns on the NEAR blockchain.
 The platform uses advanced search algorithms, vector similarity, and LLM-based evaluation to provide personalized funding recommendations.